awell-health/awell-sdk/README.md

 # Awell SDK

 The Awell SDK provides convenient access to Awell's APIs from applications written in server-side JavaScript.
+The SDK also exports all of our GraphQL types.

 ## Powered by GenQL